 Image generators can produce a person who has never existed, or doctor a real person into a scene they were never in.
 The tells are getting subtler — but still cluster in five categories of failure.

 Flavor-specific habit: reverse-image-search any photo you're about to act on.
-If you can't find it elsewhere on the web, that itself is signal.
+If you can't find it elsewhere on the web, that's a warning sign in itself.
 Then check the five categories of tell ↓.

 Cloned from three seconds of audio.

-This is the one to take seriously, because it preys on the people you love most.
-Almost always the script is the same: distress + urgency + money.
-"Mom — I crashed the car.
+This is the one to take seriously, because it preys on the people you love most — and the good news is that one simple habit defuses it.
+Almost always the script is the same: distress + urgency + money — for example, "Mom — I crashed the car.
 Don't tell Dad.
 I need bail money."

 Flavor-specific habit: ask a real-time question only the real person would know right now. ("What was the last thing we ate together?"
 "What's our cat's name?")
 AI doesn't have the context.
 A real person does instantly.